-The proposed TIA was balloted through the Plumbing Technical Committee in accordance with the Regulations Governing Committee Projects to determine if there existed the necessary three-fourths majority support on technical merit and emergency nature to establish the recommendation for issuance.
-The ballot fell short on both accounts.
+Prior to the November 9, 2023, hearing, the proposed TIA was balloted through the Mechanical Technical Committee in accordance with the Regulations Governing Committee Projects to determine if there existed the necessary three-fourths majority support on technical merit and emergency nature to establish the recommendation for issuance.
+The ballot failed on both accounts and subsequently came to the IAPMO Standards Council, as prescribed by the Regulations.